How To Port TWRP For MediaTek Android Devices

 1. Copy the newly ported recovery.img (TWRP) and the empty vbmeta.img file you downloaded earlier into the ADB and Fastboot folder

-2. Right-click on an empty space in the ADB and Fastboot folder and select open windows command prompt here from the context menu.
+2. Right-click on a space in the ADB and Fastboot folder and select open Windows command prompt here from the context menu.

 3. Connect your device to the PC and enter the command adb reboot bootloader to reboot your device in bootloader mode.

-4. Flash the empty vbmeta.img file using the command fastboot – disable-verification flash vbmeta vbmeta.img to disable Dm_verity.
-If the command give an error, try the second command fastboot flash – disable-verity – disable-verification flash vbmeta vbmeta.img.
+4. Flash the empty vbmeta.img file using the command fastboot --disable-verity --disable-verification flash vbmeta vbmeta.img to disable Dm_verity and verification.

 5. In bootloader mode, enter the command fastboot flash recovery recovery.img to flash the newly ported TWRP recovery on your device.

-6. After a successful flash, boot your device into TWRP recovery mode using fastboot reboot recovery or manually (disconnect your device from the PC, press and hold the power button on the device and immediately it goses off, hold the volume up key while the holding down the power button.
-Release the power button once the screen comes up and continue holding the volume up key until the TWRP recovery mode appears).
+7. After a successful flash, boot your device into TWRP recovery mode using fastboot reboot recovery or fastboot reboot then hold the volume-up key before your device displays the Android logo.
+Continue holding the volume up key until the TWRP recovery mode appears.

 You have now successfully installed TWRP on your MediaTek Android device.
-To flash the newly ported TWRP using smartphone flash tool, see our previous guide on how to flash MediaTek device using smartphone flash tool.
+To flash the newly ported TWRP using the smartphone flash tool, see our previous guide on how to flash MediaTek devices using the smartphone flash tool.

 Troubleshooting Reboot and Bootloop Issues After Flashing The Newly Ported TWRP

-If after flashing the newly ported TWRP recovery, you ran into a bootloop or your device reboots automatically when trying to boot into the TWRP recovery mode, try the following fix.
+If after flashing the newly ported TWRP recovery, you run into a bootloop or your device reboots automatically when trying to boot into the TWRP recovery mode, try the following fix.

 1. Go back to the stock AIK folder and open the ramdisk folder.